 Top / Featured Image: My remix of a frame from the Creative Commons licensed video Learn from three founding fathers of distance education interviewed by Steve Wheeler #EDEN16 with addition of Public Domain image of Anna Ticknor from Wikimedia Commons

-The post "Not Your Mothers Father of Distance Education" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2016/09/not-your-mothers-father-of-distance-education/) on September 20, 2016.
+The post "Not Your Mothers Father of Distance Education" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2016/09/not-your-mothers-father-of-distance-education/) on September 20, 2016.